SharadS28N/SharadS28N/README.md

 * Have Mine github where you can follow me.
 [Github Page](https://github.com/SharadS28N)
 * Have A small family.
-* From One of the poor Country Nepal
+* From One of the beautiful Country Nepal
 ______________________________________________
 # Follow Me On Social Media To
 <h3 align="left">Social Medias:</h3>